-- a.
+a.
 The city may want to investigate the possibility of establishing a mini-park on the south side of the community in the vicinity of the Highway 14 intersection with Highway 80.
 This property is presently owned by the city and maybe could be developed as a small wayside park (about one acre) having picnic tables, playground apparatus, sanitary facilities and drinking water.
-Planning for such a facility would have to be closely coordinated with DOT as they implement their plans for reconstructing the Highway 14 improvement through Richland Center. - b.
+Planning for such a facility would have to be closely coordinated with DOT as they implement their plans for reconstructing the Highway 14 improvement through Richland Center.

+b.
 The public access points shown on the map of existing park locations are presently undeveloped and should remain so for the duration of the planning period.

 In the interim, however, the city should make certain that their identity is not lost to encroachment by neighboring properties and that they are properly cared for so as not to become a nuisance or eyesore.

-- c.
+c.
 Among the city's most outstanding natural and recreational resources are the wooded and semi-wooded bluffs and hillsides that confine the city.
 The bluffs provide not only an attractive scenic backdrop to the city but also a sanctuary for a wide range of flora and fauna.
 The bluffs and hillsides should be protected against any encroachment that would detract from, or jeopardize, their natural condition.
-Zoning and land control by acquisition or easement are currently the best tools available to achieve this objective. - d.
+Zoning and land control by acquisition or easement are currently the best tools available to achieve this objective.

+d.
 Some streets in the city should be designated as bike routes.
 The route should be accessible to as large a segment of the population as possible.
 It should also carry a minimum of motorized traffic, and connect with key points in the city, like recreation areas, school, and the central business district.
 Each route should be appropriately marked to guide the bicyclists and to alert motorists to the presence of bicyclists.
 Heavily used routes may even contain a lane for the sole use of bicyclists.
-The city bike trail should hook up with the county bike trail discussed below. - e.
-The city should consider developing a small (15 site) campground targeted for overnight visitors with motorized vehicles only.
-Such a site would include electrical hookups, water and bathhouse/toilet facilities in the vicinity of Krouskop Park, if possible. - f.
-In 1984, the city purchased approximately 600 acres north of the city for future expansion.
-About 73 acres of this site was set aside for the City's new industrial park.
-Much of this land along the Pine River bottoms has exceptional scenic beauty.
-There are also bluff areas that could be preserved for recreational use.
-There are plans to establish a hiking, cross country ski, and picnic area along the river. - g.
+The city bike trail should hook up with the county bike trail discussed below.

+e.
+The city should consider expansion of camping.
+Sites would target overnight visitors to the area, and include electrical hookups, water and bathhouse/toilet facilities.

+f.
+The city should consider developing more ski / hiking / biking trails on undeveloped city properties.
+Much of the city land is underutilized and these trails would enhance the properties' usefulness.

+g.
 Areas, events, and items of historic interest, arc important components of a community's recreation plan.
 The Frank Lloyd Wright designed warehouse in Richland Center is of unusual construction and design, and has been listed on the National Register of Historic Places.
 The downtown commercial district has also been placed on the National Register of Historic Places.
-Emphasis should be made on identifying and preserving other significant historical items and places as well. - h.
+Emphasis should be made on identifying and preserving other significant historical items and places as well.

+h.
 Community appearance is also an important component of a recreation program.
 Maintained streets and sidewalks, attractive trees and shrubs, flower plantings, well-cared for homes and commercial buildings, and neatly landscaped home lawns, public open space, and parks are principal contributors of community beautification.
-A program for community beautification is most rewarding to persons engaged in passive recreation and should be encouraged. - i.
+A program for community beautification is most rewarding to persons engaged in passive recreation and should be encouraged.

+i.
 As discussed in previous sections of this report, consideration should be given to a better and more equitable distribution of park lands and recreational facilities throughout the city.
 Consideration should be given to acquiring small parcels of land as they become available in certain locations to provide additional open space for adults as well as play areas for children.